Light-focused Photography

 Dancing Brook Water

-As a teenager, discussing the meaning of everything, the word ‘light’ seemed to encompass all that was needed both physically and mentally.
-For example, the more light that we shine upon a subject of contention, the easier it is to understand it and make a good decision.
-By increasing light on areas of knowledge, we increase our wisdom.
+As a teenager, when conversations often revolved around the meaning of everything, the word light seemed to contain all that mattered — both physically and mentally.
+The more light we shine on a subject of contention, the easier it becomes to understand it and make wise decisions.
+By illuminating areas of knowledge, we expand our wisdom.

 Light is electromagnetic radiation that is visible to the eye.
 But wisdom can be received from those people who are blind.
 So, the definition of light can also include the imparting of understanding: the teacher shed light upon a subject that I did not know about when I asked, and I understood; I received wisdom.